 There is no obligation to tell intimate details of a pregnancy.
 Nor is it proper for an employer to ask questions that are too personal.
 Here is a sample maternity leave letter.

 Reynoldsburg, Ohio 43068

 As you well know, I am approaching the end of my pregnancy.
-My due date is DATE.
+My due date is November 1st, 2019.
 Because this is my third child, they are expecting the child to come 1-2 weeks early.
 My original goal was to work until the time I had the baby, however it is becoming more difficult for me to work each day with my increased levels of exhaustion.
-I am requesting to start my maternity leave the week of DATE.
+I am requesting to start my maternity leave the week of October 14th, 2019.